luickk/goRobotCommunicationFramework/README.md

 ## Specifications

 Every topic represents a communication channel from which data can be pulled from or pushed onto or to which can be listened for new msgs(subscribed).
+Topic, Service, Action names include alphabetic characters only and are case sensitive.
 The topic communication is split up into msg's, every msg represents a byte array pushed to the topic.
 Every node has a topic msg capacity, so only the last x msg's are stored.
 There are no variable assignments, a msg can represent a single value or anything else encoded into a byte array.
 If a topic msg structure is needed the `glob` methods serialize a string map and use the serialized maps as msgs and as such enable a structured and more generic way to use topics.
 A topic is meant to share command & control or sensor data, hence data that needs to be accurate and which does not require high bandwith since a topic relies on tcp sockets to communicate.
 A topic can be identified via. its name and the node(node ID) which it is hosted by.